Port

 Meals not included

-A genuine labor of love, the Slaves' Savannah offers a marvelous insight into the pre- and post-abolition life of Africans brought to Martinique through the slave trade.
+The Slaves' Savannah is a genuine labor of love — a marvelous insight into the pre- and post-abolition life of Africans brutally kidnapped from their homeland and brought to Martinique through the slave trade.

 Created by Gilbert Larose, the Savannah is a reproduction of a slave village.
-It pays homage to slaves who escaped between 1850 and 1900.
+Set out on a guided tour and learn more about how it honors the slaves who escaped between 1850 and 1900.
 The huts here are authentically constructed of wattle and daub, and the spartan furnishings and gardens accurately depict the stark deprivation that characterized the inhabitants' lives.
 The roofs are thatched with sugarcane leaves.

-The small on-site museum is dedicated to the slave history of Martinique, with an exhibition of statues carved in mahogany wood illustrating the various stages of life during this period.
+A small on-site museum is dedicated to the wider slave history of Martinique, with an exhibition of statues carved in mahogany wood illustrating the various stages of life during this grisly period.

-You will visit the traditional Creole Garden, seeing fruits and vegetables, including sweet potatoes, manioc, guava and bananas.
-Your guide will show you the medicinal plants -- essential for life and the survival of Martiniques ancestors.
+Next, you will visit the traditional Creole Garden, where you will see fruits and vegetables, including sweet potatoes, manioc, guava and bananas.
+Your guide will show you the medicinal plants essential for life and the survival of Martinique's ancestors.

 Please note: Wear comfortable walking shoes.
-Not advisable for guests with mobility limitations.
+Not advisable for guests using a wheelchair or for those with mobility limitations.